Fox News @ Night

 Fox News @ Night is an American current affairs program on Fox News hosted by Trace Gallagher.
-Episodes air live Tuesday through Saturday from midnight to 1 a.m.
-ET.
+Episodes air live Monday through Friday from 11 p.m. to midnight ET.
 It is the channel's last live program on the weekday schedule.
 The program reports on the day's events and features interviews and political analysis.

 The show has been a part of the Fox News weekday lineup since October 30, 2017.

 Guest hosts for Gallagher include Kevin Corke, Jonathan Hunt, Gillian Turner, and Mike Emanuel.